 The Company accounts for income taxes in accordance with ASC Topic 740, Income Taxes ("ASC 740"), which requires that deferred tax assets and liabilities be recognized using enacted tax rates for the effect of temporary differences between the book and tax bases of recorded assets and liabilities.
 ASC 740 also requires that deferred tax assets be reduced by a valuation allowance if it is more likely than not that some or all of the deferred tax assets will not be realized.
-As of the first quarter of fiscal year 2024, based on the Company's recent history of losses and its forecasted losses, management believes on the more-likely-than-not basis that a full valuation allowance is required.
+As of the second quarter of fiscal year 2024, based on the Company's recent history of losses and its forecasted losses, management believes it is more likely than not that a full valuation allowance is required.
 Accordingly, the Company continues to provide a full valuation allowance on its federal and states deferred tax assets.